Tyrrell Knapp (1790–1869)

 Tyrrell Knapp inherited in c.1841 the land in St Clement’s parish now occupied by South Park, Morrell Avenue, Cheney Farm, the Oxford Brookes buildings in Cheney Lane and Headington reservoir.

-Tyrrell Knapp was born in Abingdon in 1790, the son of Abingdon grocer Henry Knapp (who is always titled simply “Mr”) and his wife Ann or Hannah.
-It appears likely that they were descended from George Knapp who married the heiress Catherine Tyrrell of Hanslope in Buckinghamshire at Kidlington on 29 April 1753.
+Tyrrell Knapp was born in Abingdon in 1790, the son of Abingdon grocer Henry Knapp (who is always titled simply “Mr”) and his wife Ann or Hannah Spicer.
+It is likely that Tyrrell's father was descended from George Knapp who married the heiress Catherine Tyrrell of Hanslope in Buckinghamshire at Kidlington on 29 April 1753.

 His parents Henry and Ann Knapp had the following children: